Environmental justice

 Events

-The Stanford Doerr School of Sustainability hosts forums and co-hosts conferences to elevate awareness, broaden discourse, and inspire action related to climate change solutions and environmental justice.
+The Stanford Doerr School of Sustainability hosts forums and co-hosts conferences to elevate awareness, broaden discourse, and inspire action on climate change solutions and environmental justice.
 Recent and upcoming programs include:

 Haas Distinguished Visitors focus on environmental justice